 If you so much as looked at a television or computer screen at some point this year, you saw the name Jeffrey Epstein.
 A convicted sex offender, Epstein was found dead in his jail cell earlier this year.
 Broken doesn’t look directly at Epstein’s crimes, but it does explore how people like Epstein (and many others) are able to get away with what they do because of wealth, influence, or other advantages.
 You’ll also hear about Epstein’s victims and the impact his crimes had on their lives.

-We’ve all seen The Real World and Big Brother, but what happens when the people forcing other people to live together (in a space secluded away from the world, no less) are from NASA?
+We’ve all seen pop culture series’ like The Real World and Big Brother, but what happens when the people forcing other people to live together (in a space secluded away from the world, no less) are from NASA?
 In The Habitat, six volunteers are sent to a remote island in Hawaii to live for a year as pretend astronauts on a pretend Mars.
 The sextet chronicles their highs and lows through audio recordings, which are spliced together in the podcast with documentary narration.
-Listening to see if one person might kill another is addictive to say the least.
+Listening to see if one person might kill another is addictive, to say the least.